- About >

 A commitment that pays off

-The time and effort involved in achieving Agrément Certification is like completing a Master’s degree.
-Believe me - it is not a simple one-page checklist.
+The time and effort involved in achieving Agrément Certification is like completing a Masters’ degree.

-You must do the reading and the preparation work and submit supporting documentary evidence for technical assessment.
+You must do the reading and the preparation work beforehand and submit supporting documentary evidence for technical assessment.
 It is a lot of work, but worthwhile.

-Through the certification process, you close identified gaps or findings raised and continue to improve as a business.
+Through the certification process, you close identified gaps and address findings raised and continue to improve as a business.
 This gives your firm robustness, stability and potentially economic growth from the proposed building system and is a recognition of continual improvement of your offsite production and onsite assembly processes.
+Your Agrément Certificate demonstrates to warranty providers, regulators and buyers that your building system can be manufactured on a consistent basis, once the Agremént certificate is adhered to in full.

 Martin Searson Head of Modern Methods of Construction